huuphuocle/sampling_correlation_matrices/README.md

 The images below represent $3 \times 3$ correlation matrices plotted in $\mathbb{R}^3$ with their three "independent" coefficients.

 ### **Ball Walk algorithm**
 Ball Walk is already implemented in `volesti`.
-To use this implementation with `CorrelationSpectrahedron` and `CorrelationSpectrahedron_MT`, we needed to change .
 Ball Walk algorithm depends mainly on two operations:
 * Generating a random direction (see `GetDirection` functions in `include/sampling/sphere.hpp`).<br>
 New `GetDirection` functions are added to return a direction in matrix form.
 * Checking the positive semi-definiteness of a generated matrix.<br>